-Thank you for your interest in becoming a part of the Riley County Police Department.
-Below you will find more information on how to apply as well as the job application and description.
+Thank you for your interest in a Police Officer position with the Riley County Police Department.
+Below you will find the hiring process time line and details for applying.

 Automatic Disqualifiers: Applicants should consider any of the following an automatic disqualifier for employment with the Department.
 It should be noted a diversion is considered the same as a conviction.
 A disqualifying event discovered at any time in the application process will result in immediate rejection of the application.